openedx/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 Enable the Google Drive Files Tool
 ==================================================

-Before you can add Google drive files to your course, you must enable the Google Drive tool in Studio or OLX.
+Before you can add Google Drive files to your course, you must enable the Google Drive tool in Studio or OLX.

 To enable the Google Drive tool in Studio, you add the ``"google-document"``